Latvian Boy Choir Costumes

 Figure 1.--Choristers at the Jazep Medins Music School Boy's Choir wear red blazers, red ties, and long blue-grey trousers.
 Older boys and nen singing with the choir wear black tuxeods and bow ties.

 Latvia is one of the three Baltic republics which became independent with the disolution of the Soviet Union.
-HBC know of three choirs.
+We have no information on historic choirs which would have been relgious in nature.
+We know of three choirs.
 Two are of fairly recent origin.
-There is also a choir ar a state school promoting music.
-I am not sure when this choir was founded.
+This means that they were formed after the Soviet atheism campaign has profoundly changed Latvian society.
+There is also a choir at a state school promoting music.
+We are not sure when this choir was founded.

 Background